Omaha Wrongful Death Lawyer

 Medical malpractice actions are some of the most common types of wrongful death claims.
 Patients visit health care professionals and hospitals to recover from an injury or an illness – not to suffer from a new one.
 These types of claims are often centered on the actions of a healthcare professional, including:

 Regardless of the type of accident, the end result is the loss of your loved one.
 While wrongful death claims are brought in civil court, these actions are not dependent on the result of any criminal trials which may take place at the same time.
 In fact, the civil court system offers a lower burden of proof, and it is generally easier for the victim’s family to prevail in a civil action than for the State to obtain a guilty verdict against the responsible party in a criminal case.

 As a surviving family member after a wrongful death action, you are often left with not only the emotional pain of going through the loss but the financial pain as well.
 Many families have a set budget, and the sudden loss of a vital part of the family can have dire financial repercussions for the family.
 Wrongful death claims typically take into account the following factors:

 - The degree to which the family depended on the deceased’s salary

 - Other expenses

-An experienced attorney will be able to explain the elements of damage available to the deceased’s family and provide the expertise necessary to hold the negligent party financially responsible.
+An Omaha personal injury lawyer skilled in wrongful death claims will be able to explain the elements of damage available to the deceased’s family and provide the expertise necessary to hold the negligent party financially responsible.

-If you have suffered the loss of a loved one after a terrible accident, do not hesitate to contact the attorneys of Knowles Law Firm.
+If you have suffered the loss of a loved one after a terrible accident, do not hesitate to contact the Omaha wrongful death lawyers at Knowles Law Firm.
 Our attorneys are experienced in handling all types of injury actions including wrongful death claims.
 We understand the immense sadness you are experiencing as a result of your loved one’s death and will work tirelessly to obtain appropriate financial compensation.
 Contact our Omaha, Nebraska office today for your initial free consultation.